kemstevens/some_code_standards/README.md

 		black --line-length 120 -t py36 *.py

+You can install black using pip3.

 Please consider the git log history when formatting.
 Only run an auto-formatter when you have no local uncommitted changes and always commit reformatting changes with a useful message like: 'formatting only.'
-We separate major formatting-only commits from substantive feature development so that future log reviewers will be able to find the changes that are meaningful and ignore the changes that are purely eye candy.
+We separate formatting-only commits from substantive feature development so that future log reviewers will be able to find the changes that are meaningful and ignore the changes that are purely eye candy.

 ## Other Random Bits

+### File Structure Should Match Code Structure

 Includes should use the full path, like:

 		#include "MySoftware/PackageName/Class.hpp"